JPMorgan sells physical commodities unit to Mercuria for $3.5 billion

 JPMorgan also has sizeable power, natural gas and carbon trading desks, largely operating from London, as well as owning power plants.

-The fate of JPMorgan's Masters was too early to tell, the source said, adding that she and her management team had been primarily focused on achieving the sale.
+The fate of JPM's Masters was too early to tell, the source said, adding that she and her management team had been primarily focused on achieving the sale.

 Others in the commodities units were waiting to hear about their future.